French Lick Springs Hotel: Decline

-In the years following the Wall Street stock market crash of 1929, the resort went into a steady decline, but it did not close.
-To survive the financial challenges of the Great Depression and an increase in completion from other resorts in the United States, the French Lick hotel was promoted as a recreational resort with an emphasis on golf and convention business instead of a health spa.
-After a brief revival during World War II, it fell into another decline.
+In the years following the Wall Street stock market crash of 1929, the resort went into decline, but it did not close.
+To survive the financial challenges of the Great Depression and an increase in competition from other American resorts, the French Lick hotel was promoted as a recreational resort with an emphasis on golf and convention business, rather than health.
 Thomas D. Taggart sold the hotel to a group of New York City investors in 1946 Pluto Water operations were separated from the resort's operations in 1948.
 The resort was sold to Sheraton Hotels in 1954 and renamed the French Lick-Sheraton Hotel.
-Although the Sheraton chain spent "millions of dollars" to improve the facilities, French Lick's physical condition continued to decline.
+Although the Sheraton chain spent "millions of dollars" to improve the facilities, the physical plant continued to decline.
 Sheraton sold the hotel to Cox Hotel Corporation of New York in 1979.
 Cox returned the resort to its original name and sold the property to Kenwood Financial in 1986.
 The Luther James family of Louisville, Kentucky, acquired the hotel in 1991, and Boykin Lodging of Cleveland, Ohio, bought it in 1997.
 The Cook Group, headquartered in Bloomington, Indiana, purchased the hotel on April 13, 2005.

 Casino resort

-Revitalization of the hotel in the early twenty-first century began after considerable campaigning by Orange County residents, the Cook Group, Boykin Lodging (the hotel’s owner), and Historic Landmarks Foundation of Indiana, who lobbied the Indiana General Assembly to allow casino gambling in the area.
+Revitalization of the hotel in the early twenty-first century began after considerable campaigning by Orange County residents, the Cook Group, Boykin Lodging (the hotel's owner), and Historic Landmarks Foundation of Indiana, who lobbied the Indiana General Assembly to allow casino gambling in the area.
 Legislation was finally approved in 2003 and the required local referendum easily passed.
 The Indiana Gaming Commission granted the long-promised operating license for a riverboat casino to The Trump Organization, headed by businessman Donald Trump, but a variety of reasons caused the selection process to begin again.
 A partnership of business interests from within Indiana, including billionaire Bill Cook, submitted an application for a gambling license before purchasing the French Lick Springs Hotel from Boykin Lodging.
 The partnership was awarded the license during the summer of 2005.
-(Cook later bought out the partners after a legal dispute.)

 The French Lick Resort Casino complex includes the French Lick Springs Hotel, adjacent casino, and the nearby West Baden Springs Hotel.
 The French Lick hotel was restored as part of a $382 million project that included construction of the new casino.
 Refurbishments to the multi-structure French Lick hotel included updating its 443 guest rooms and restoration of the lobby, among other improvements.
 The renovated hotel and new casino complex opened together on November 3, 2006.